ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 **WRITING READABLE, GOOD CODE![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.094.png)**

-In a professional environment, the principal audience for any given line of code is not the computer but the developer who has to read that code at some point in the future for further development. is is the golden rule of programming: engineers should be writing code with the same level of readability that they expect of anyone else's code.
+In a professional environment, the principal audience for any given line of code is not the computer but the developer who has to read that code at some point in the future for further development.
+This is the golden rule of programming: engineers should be writing code with the same level of readability that they expect of anyone else's code.

 CHOICE OF LANGUAGE AND ECOSYSTEM